2009 Novak Djokovic tennis season

-The 2009 Novak Djokovic tennis season officially commenced on January 5 with the start of the 2009 ATP World Tour.
+The 2009 Novak Djokovic tennis season commenced on January 5 with the start of the 2009 ATP World Tour.

 Yearly summary

 Early hard court season

 Djokovic started the year at the Brisbane International, where he was upset by fellow Pilić academy trainee Ernests Gulbis in the first round.

 Australian Open

 As defending champion at the Australian Open, Djokovic retired from his quarterfinal match with former world No. 1 Andy Roddick when trailing 6-7, 6-4, 6-2, 2-1., primarily due to heat illness that generated muscle aches and cramps.

 Dubai Tennis Championships

 After losing in the semifinals of the Open 13 tournament in Marseille to Tsonga, Djokovic won the singles title at the Dubai Championships, defeating Ferrer to claim his twelfth career title.

 Indian Wells Open

 The following week, Djokovic was the defending champion at the Indian Wells Masters but lost to Roddick in the quarterfinals.

 Indian Wells Open

 At the Miami Open in Key Biscayne, Djokovic beat Federer in the semifinals, before losing to Murray in the final.